top of page

 Description - (What If: 66 Turns) When Thomas finally did attack on December 15th, his initial attack fell on thin air: the previous advance positions of the Confederate army.
 What if Hood's army was still there?
 Could that have had a signficant impact on the outcome of the battle?
 This scenario assumes that Thomas, fearful of Forrest, sent Wilson and his cavalry to prevent Forrest from entering the battle, so neither are present.
 Also, Cockrell's brigade was recalled and present.

-Analysis - With no Federal cavalry you can finally relax and concentrate on "just" trying to fight off the Yankee infantry coming at you.
-If you want to play a more fair version of the two-day Nashville battle than this is for you.
+Analysis - With no Federal cavalry on the field the sides are much more even (all things considered).
+If you want to play a fairer version of the two-day Nashville battle than this is for you.

 49.png